A leader in affordable housing

 Fort View Apartments

-Two-thirds of the units at Fort View are for low- and moderate-income families and one-third are reserved for families that are considered extremely low-income.
-Families at Fort View Apartments have access to resident services, which include job and education training, youth enrichment, community building, health & wellness, and tenant education.
-With the help of a dedicated team of volunteers, our resident services team conducts youth tutoring at Fort View every Monday and Wednesday evening.
+Located on the National Register of Historic Places, Fort View Apartments offers 62 units of affordable housing.
+Two-thirds of the units are for low-moderate income families and one-third are reserved for families considered extremely low-income.
+Families at Fort View have access to resident services, which include: job and education training, youth enrichment, community building, health & wellness, and tenant education.

 To learn more, download the Fort View fact sheet: